Tif et Tondu: The decline

 In 1990, Will and Desberg turned to other projects.
 Starting with Prise d'otages, writer Denis Lapière and artist Alain Sikorski took over, turning the strip into a more mundane detective series.
 After saving the world on several occasions, Tif and Tondu were now simple, everyday private detectives with an office in Paris.
 Tondu also married a girl called Mona.
 Their investigations focused mainly on such cases as fraud, forgery, murder and kidnapping.
 At their best, the stories looked at aspects of police procedure and that of other emergency services, but there was still little of the high-profile confrontations of the Will era.

-The strip ended in 1997 and there appears to be little hurry to relaunch it.
-So far Spirou has been content to republish stories from the Will period, including Tif and Tondu's first encounter with Mister Choc, which coincided with the Dupuis publication of an omnibus edition of their early adventures with their sworn enemy.